zaidbinmushtaq/eid-wishes/README.md

 | Hebrew               | עיד מובארכ                              |
 | English              | Eid Mubarak                             |

+---

+## ✨ Celebrating Eid al-Fitr & Eid al-Adha

+**Eid al-Fitr** marks the end of the holy month of Ramadan, celebrated by communal prayers, feasting, and giving to the needy.

+**Eid al-Adha (Bakr Eid)** commemorates Prophet Ibrahim’s willingness to sacrifice his son, emphasizing generosity, charity, and sharing meat with the less fortunate.

+Both festivals strengthen bonds of compassion, gratitude, and togetherness across communities globally.

+---

-## Our Message
+## 🌟 Our Message to You

-> **Eid Mubarak**
+> **Eid Mubarak!**
-> May your Eid be filled with peace, warmth, and joy.
+> May these blessed occasions fill your hearts with joy, your homes with peace, and your communities with harmony.
-> May this celebration remind us that, beyond all differences, our hearts beat with the same hopes.

-With love...
+> Let’s celebrate our diversity and cherish the bonds that unite us.

+**Wishing you peace and joy, wherever you are in the world.**